 If the DIMS SCORE® for a possible purchase or wish-list item isn’t 8 or greater, it won’t be recommended.

-That doesn’t mean you can’t still ask for it, but before you do, you may want to try and boost your score by either doing a little more research, or a little more thinking about whether or not your wish-list item is really and truly age-appropriate, as well as fully aligned with your values.
+That doesn’t mean you can’t still ask for it, but before you do, you may want to try to boost your score by either doing a little more research or a little more thinking about whether or not the purchase you’re considering is really and truly age-appropriate and fully aligned with your values and your family’s values.
 Learn more below.

 For Items

-3. You can boost your DIMS SCORE® by buying from a local manufacturer or retailer.
-This can reduce the carbon footprint (impact on the environment) of your purchase as well as support local businesspeople.
+- Are you buying locally made or sold items?
+You can boost your DIMS SCORE® by buying from a local manufacturer or retailer.
+This can reduce your purchase’s carbon footprint (impact on the environment) and support local businesspeople.

 For Experiences

-5. You can boost your DIMS SCORE® by participating in an experience that helps you build a skill.
-Parents like it when their kids are learning life skills, so if attending the experience or event in question allows you to become better at taking public transportation, reading a map, or practicing time management, your DIMS SCORE® can be slightly higher.
+- Will this experience help you build a skill?
+Families appreciate when their young people learn life skills.
+So, if attending the event in question allows you to practice taking public transportation, reading a map, time management, or budgeting your allowance, your DIMS SCORE® can be slightly higher.

 Gifting Sense